JKTKops/grape1-programs/secd/BYTECODE.md

 data segment are "relocated," meaning all bytecode offsets within the objects are updated to proper pointers.
 There are internal common, non-gc'd objects for the integers in the range [-1,9] and for both booleans.
-During relocation, whenever the most significant byte of an offset is not 0, that offset will be replaced by a pointer to one of these internal common objects according to the following table:
+During relocation, any read offsets under `Field Value` in the following table be replaced by a pointer to to the corresponding internal common object.
+(Note that the most significant byte of each is `0xFF`, which cannot be confused for a real bytecode offset due to the 24-bit limit.)

 | Field Value | Points to this object |
 |-------------|-----------------------|